javatlacati/swiplwebtut/webspanish.md

 So what's this realm thing?

-You might want to have different logins for different areas of the server - e.g. one for general users, one for administrators.
+You might want to have different logins for different areas  del servidor - e.g. one for general users, one for administrators.

 You can specify two different _realms_ to make the user have to log in to each one.